jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 It is important to note this:

-- The strategic used by libcluster is `Cluster.Strategy.Epmd` which relies on epmd to get connected the different hosts.
+- The strategic used by Libcluster is `Cluster.Strategy.Epmd` which relies on Epmd to get connected the different hosts.

 - They have been specified three nodes to get connected.